 During the school year students are provided with a variety of assembly programs, some for educational purposes, some for motivation and inspiration, and some merely for entertainment.
 Students are required to sit in assigned areas during such programs and to show respect and courtesy towards visitors who take time to share with them.

 Because good attendance is essential for academic achievement, students are expected to be present in school daily.
-Students must be present at least half of the school day in order to be counted present.

 NUMBER OF ABSENCES: More than ten absences per semester, excluding absences for school-related activities, will result in failure for the classes missed.
 With the approval of the teacher and head of school, the student may be allowed to take a comprehensive exam to reinstate credit.
 Special consideration will be given to extenuating circumstances such as long-term illness.
 Students who exceed the ten absences per semester (20 per year) have the right to appeal the decision of the Head of School to the Board of Directors.
 Attendance is recorded on information now.
 It counts total attendance and accumulates days including half days.

 Example: Two half days missed counts as 1 absence.

 EXCUSED ABSENCES: Absences will be excused for the following reasons, if accompanied by a written note from parents: